seethakn/Example/index.md

 </head>
 <body>
 <h1>Responsive Web Design</h1>
 Responsive web design is the key to future.
+It is becoming more and more of a mobile world and the Internet is mostly accessed through mobile browsing from everywhere in the world.
+Right from social media, online shopping, searching for information, email communications, you name it – every possible thing via the internet needs user satisfaction which can be attained only by responsive sites.
-Some of the main problems RWD addresses are as follows:
+Some of the main problems responsive sites addresses are as follows:
 <ol  type="1">
 <li>Adapts to any screen - No matter what the screen size is, the website would
   be displayed properly to fit on the screen.</li>